Simple / Outpatient Spinal Surgery

 Straightforward spinal surgery is generally indicated for the patient that has primarily extremity pain, and it is felt that the surgery required to relieve the nerve root compression would not destabilize the spine.
 As with all surgery, it is generally used as a last resort when the patient has failed all conservative treatment options, with the notable exception of a neurologic deficit or impending neurologic deficit.
 Some common procedures we perform include:

 Lumbar microdiscectomy: This procedure usually involves a very small incision (~20mm), and is performed most often through a tube and using a microscope.
 The surgery takes about an hour and is done as an outpatient procedure.
-Most patient’s usually experience very substantial relief of their leg pain almost immediately after surgery.
+Most patient’s usually experience substantial relief of their leg pain almost immediately after surgery.

 Anterior cervical discectomy and fusion (ACDF): ACDF is a type of neck surgery that involves removing a damaged disc to relieve spinal cord or nerve root pressure and alleviate corresponding pain, weakness, numbness, and tingling.
 A discectomy is a form of surgical decompression, so the procedure may also be called an anterior cervical decompression.
 It is an excellent operation for those with spinal cord compression, and those with arm pain due to bone spurs.
 For younger patients with arm pain however, a posterior cervical laminforaminotomy or an artificial disc (see below) may be better options.
 Intraoperative monitoring is usually performed (when cord compression is present) to confirm the integrity of the spinal pathways during surgery.